TUN sits down with Dawn Mueller, an educational consultant with Tutor Doctor, to discuss practical tips that could help you earn a perfect ACT score.

 For free practice tests, I would say you could take it up to 20 times.

-MUELLER: If they take the last test in December, they are still okay for regular decisions with colleges, which is usually in January.
+If they take the last test in December, they are still okay for Regular Decision with colleges, which is usually in January.

 This interview has been edited for clarity.
 Watch the full video here.